sf-wdi-26/modules/w10/d01/m1-angular-intro/readme.md

 `ngRepeat` is a very useful directive for iterating through a collection to render each item.

-For example if we wanted to render a list of of the todos we could set the directive equal `ng-repeat` to `"todo in todos"`.
+For example if we wanted to render a list of todos we could set the directive `ng-repeat` to equal `"todo in todos"`.

-Let's say we want to print out an unordered list (`ul`) of many pokemon, where each of their name's is printed out inside a list item (`li`).
+Let's say we want to print out an unordered list (`ul`) of many pokemon, where each of their names is printed out inside a list item (`li`).
 Given we've agreed to use `poke` as the singular form of `pokemon`, we could say something along the lines of:

 ```html
 <ul>